Palmqvist91/pr-review-bot/README.md

 # PR Review Bot

+## Release notes (1.0.0)

+- Updated README including instructions for using the bot with a GitHub App.

 ## Description

 PR Review Bot is a GitHub bot that automatically reviews pull requests and provides feedback using OpenAI's GPT-4.
 The bot is designed to focus on critical issues that may cause bugs, performance problems, or maintenance issues, and avoids minor style issues.